sahuguet/data4good-pub/docker-for-data-paper/docker-for-data.md

 “Open data is data that can be freely used, reused and redistributed by anyone – subject only, at most, to the requirement to attribute and sharealike” [@Dietrich2009-ol].
 According to McKinsey [@Manyika2013-ny], this can translate into $3 to $5 trillion in economic impact.
 Open data also creates large opportunities for innovation [@Zuiderwijk2014-mi] and social impact [@Howard2014-aq].

-But in practice, the reality is somewhat different as described by some leaders of the opendata movement, e.g. [@Headd2015-cr,@Wellington_undated-ws].
+But in practice, the reality is somewhat different as described by some leaders of the opendata movement, e.g. [@Headd2015-cr; @Wellington_undated-ws].
 Here is a somewhat contrived view of a the current situation.
 Someone – a civic hacker, a data journalist or a researcher in academia – willing to make sense of the data usually has to go through the following steps: (a) find the datasets they need, (b) realize that they are missing a few, (c) download the datasets, (d) create a schema and load the datasets into a database, (e) join the dataset into one or more views that make sense and finally (f) run queries against the dataset.
 This is not only time consuming (usually half a day of work) but also extremely frustrating.
 And the process has to be repeated whenever the datasets get updated.

 In this paper, we present a novel approach to packaging opendata datasets called Docker for Data – inspired by the eponymous [@Docker_undated-hb] cloud container solution –  where we package datasets into coherent and self-contained units that can be deployed with a few clicks and used within minutes.
 The rest of this paper is organized as follows.
 We start with a motivating example of opendata in the context of real estate speculation in New York City and the diffulties one faces when trying to make sense of the data.
 We then describe the architecture of Docker for Data and show how it can be applied for our example.
 Before we conclude, we present some related and future work in this space.

 # Motivation